ybot1122/playground/ssr-rsc-intro/README.md

 So now you see how `Suspense` and `Streaming` is an optimization.

 Notice that in the `im-streaming-html` page, I don't actually do any clientside hydration.
-Let's do that in the next section, because I want to also explain a new concept: "Selective Hydration".
+Let's do that in the next section

 # SECTION 5: Serverside Rendering React with Suspense, Streaming, WITH Clientside Hydration

-This section introduces the concept of "Selective Hydration".
+In the previous section we saw Suspense and HTML streaming in action.
+However, I did not hydrate the clientside application.
+Let's do that now.
+I created a new endpoint `/im-streaming-html-with-hydration` that adds a param to `bootstrapScripts`.
+The script I gave it is a `hydrateRoot()` call, like we have done in previous sections.

+Open the page, and check the console logs.
+Notice that fetching now happens in an infinite loop, and we also get a warning from React:

+`A component was suspended by an uncached promise.
+Creating promises inside a Client Component or hook is not yet supported, except via a Suspense-compatible library or framework.`

 # SECTION 6: React Server Components